SFI_Press_Monolith-8004.jpg

 Foundational Papers in Complexity Science presents the first unified charting of the full territory of complexity science—an essential resource for navigating the modern world.

-This project maps the development of complex-systems science through eighty-eight revolutionary works originally published between 1922 and 2000.
+This project maps the development of complex-systems science through eighty-nine revolutionary works originally published between 1922 and 2000.
 Curated by SFI President David C. Krakauer, each seminal paper is introduced and placed into its historical context, with enduring insights discussed by leading contemporary complexity scientists.

 These four volumes are a product of collective intelligence.
 More than a compilation, Foundational Papers represents large-scale collaboration within the SFI community—brilliant thinkers who have contextualized the work that shaped their own research, resulting in a sparkling demonstration of how complexity shatters the usual scientific divisions and a look back at the path we’ve followed in order to gain a clearer view of what lies ahead.